-Inventory rules are a way to limit how much of your stock is visible on each sales channel.
-Using inventory rules is a powerful way to get a competitive advantage.
+Inventory rules are a way to control how much of your stock is visible on each sales channel.
+You can learn more about Inventory Rules by watching this video, or continue reading below.

-To set your inventory rules, go to Settings > Sales Channels Integrations > Edit for the desired sales channel you wish to apply inventory rules.
+To set your inventory rules, go to Settings > Sales Channel Integrations and select the sales channel you want to create Inventory Rules for.

 Inventory rules are calculated from the "Available" quantities you have to sell.
 Each channel allows you to set 3 kinds of inventory rules: